🖥 TAP TO SAVE 50% WITH CODE NEW

 DK Metcalf, Pittsburgh Steelers

 The former Seahawks star was supposed to solve the Steelers’ instability issues at WR, at least at the No. 1 WR spot.
-In his first five games with Pittsburgh, he did not score less than 11 PPR points in a game.
+In his first five games with Pittsburgh, he did not score fewer than 11 PPR points in a game.
 Despite lacking a reliable complement in the passing game, it appeared that Metcalf would have a solid statistical floor every week.
 Yet suddenly in Week 7, the foundation started to crumble.

-In four of his past five games, Metcalf has failed to register double figure PPR points.
+In four of his past five games, Metcalf has failed to register double-figure PPR points.
 He has one TD reception in his last five games, and his best outing in terms of yardage during that span was 55 yards.
 In the last two games, he has not finished as a top 30 fantasy WR.

 The fantasy frustration with Metcalf has boiled to the point where many players who roster him are considering sitting Pittsburgh’s top WR for now.
-Sure, this week he faces the Bears, who rank 26th in FFPG allowed to WRs over the past four weeks.
-But Metcalf doesn’t show any current promise to take advantage of any matchup.
+Sure, this week he faces the Bears, who rank 26th in FFPG allowed to WRs over the past four weeks, but Metcalf doesn’t show any current promise to take advantage of any matchup.

 Last week, we were supposed to get the bounce-back game from Metcalf against the Bengals, yet he only caught five passes for 49 yards.
 Chicago’s defense is banged up, but it is still very hard to trust Metcalf against any opponent right now, regardless of who starts at QB for the Steelers this week.